leonlinsx/minimal-mistakes/_posts/2019-09-27-Button-TAP-summit.md

   - Text is trusted form of communication
   - We now have technical tools such as machine learning or ability to take a picture and send it to the shopper
   - We're owned and fully funded by Walmart
-- Great gift wrapping and garment bags were a big marketing opportunity that Rent the Runway capitalised on
+- Great gift wrapping and garment bags were a big marketing opportunity that Rent the Runway capitalised on.
+Others still don't focus on this \[LL- things that seem low to no ROI short term but actually matter\]
 - What's our difference vs AMZN?
   - AMZN shopping is transactional
   - Online shopping has become more of a chore.
 Price is fine, product is ok, speed is now ok \[LL- recall how Bezos likes to talk about the customer never being satisfied\]